dr-haoliu/dr-haoliu.github.io/_news/announcement_14.md

 ---
 layout: post
-title: Our paper was accepted to ICHI 2024!
+title: Our paper was accepted to IEEE ICHI 2024!
 date: 2024-03-14 16:48:00-0400
 inline: false
 ---